osm2vectortiles/osm2vectortiles/docs/layer-reference.md

 # Layer Reference

-This is an in-depth guide the data inside the Mapbox Streets vector tile source to help with styling.
+Guide about the data inside the vector tiles to help you with styling.

 ## #landuse